Reverb-And-Spice/UIFramework/README.md

 ## Design Pattern

-## MVC/MVP-Inspired coding pattern
+## MVC/MVP(ish)-Inspired Coding Pattern

-The intention is to have full separation of UI and data logic.
+The intention is to have separation of UI and data logic.
 Make the UI itself disposable while the model would be the one source of truth it can be rebuilt from every time.

+This also allows it to be modular where other modders can make their own model instance and spin up their own UI for it with a separate panel from everyone else's.

 ## Model:
 The model serves as the basis of the structure of the interface.
 There is one main model instance but in theory, you can create your own model instances for custom behaviours or if you wanna make your own windows.

 Models should avoid references to the view or the controllers as much as possible.
+This includes event subscribers.

+### Adapters:
-### Mod
+#### Mod
-Represents a mod instance in the model.
+A mod instance in the model.
 Each mod instance can have one entry in the model.

-### Adapters
 #### Category
 A wrapper/adapter class around a MelonPreferences_Category type.
 While the framework is based on MelonPreferences, it should be possible for modders to make their own settings system as long as they expose a compatible interface for the adapter.